TickLabVN/knowledges/docs/blog/posts/research/rl-series-part-1/index.md

 ![Figure 19: Monte Carlo algorithm converges in Cliff Walking environment when *discount factor* (gamma) is set to $1$.](images/image7.png)

  <figcaption markdown>
- Figure 19: Monte Carlo algorithm converges in Cliff Walking environment when _discount factor_ (gamma) is set to $1$.
+ Figure 19: Monte Carlo algorithm converges in Cliff Walking environment when _discount factor_ ($\gamma$) is set to $1$.
  </figcaption>

 </figure>

-This is also one of the biggest problems of Reinforcement Learning: the time-consuming task of hyperparameter tuning: just a small change in hyperparameter can make the algorithm to be extremely unstable.
+This is also one of the biggest problems of Reinforcement Learning, that is the time-consuming task of hyperparameter tuning: just a small change in hyperparameter can make the algorithm to be extremely unstable.

 ## Conclusion

-We’ve gone a pretty far way through different classical Reinforcement Learning algorithms, and applied them in some toy environments like Frozen Lake, Cliff Walking and Taxi.
+We’ve gone a pretty far way through different classical Reinforcement Learning algorithms, and applied them to some toy environments like Frozen Lake, Cliff Walking and Taxi.
 We‘ve also learned about the trade-offs between those algorithms, between on-policy and off-policy methods, and between exploration and exploitation in finding the optimal solution; about different strategies to improve the efficiency of exploration and updating of state/action values; and about the drawbacks of Reinforcement Learning algorithms in general and how to avoid (well, a part of) them.
 We hope that this article will invoke your enthusiasm and eagerness to explore more about the subject matter.

 If you want to discuss about certain parts of the article, or interesting RL ideas, feel free to contact me via email `tramdang7907129@gmail.com`